TaniaFT/odin-recipes/README.md

 # odin-recipes
 A basic recipe website.

-A test in creating a basic site with HTML to cement learning, with basic CSS.
+Practice in creating a basic site with HTML to cement learning, with CSS including some Flexbox usage.

 View https://taniaft.github.io/odin-recipes/ for live version.